ioslas/JAVA-mini_educated_projects/README.md

 ## 📄 License
 🔒 This repository is for educational use and personal practice only.
-You may download and explore the code, but you may not reuse, republish, or modify it in any public form.
+You may download and explore the codes, but you may not reuse, republish, or modify it in any public form without permission.
 See [LICENSE](./LICENSE.txt) for details.